BenOvermyer/rpggen.dev/README.md

-# rpggen.dev
+# RPGGen Web Directory

-This is a directory website for generators for tabletop role-playing games.
+This is a static web directory of tabletop role-playing game content generation websites.

-## Contributing

-Add sites and topics to data.json.
-Each site should go in the "entries" block.
-If you add a topic to an entry, make sure to also add it to the "topics" block, as that is used for indexing and styling.

-Once you've made your changes, run `python3 generate.py` to produce the final files.
+It's built using TypeScript and Svelte.

+To get started with development, run `npm i` and then `npm run dev`.